An Overarching Explanation for Trump?

 One of the most outrageous aspects of this regressive proposal is the disingenuous, indeed Orwellian way it is being sold to voters.
 The official description appearing on the April 21 ballot, which was dictated by the General Assembly on a party-line vote, calls it a measure “to restore fairness” in upcoming elections.
 Obviously, it would do precisely the opposite by restoring the unfairness of gerrymandered electoral districts that the independent commission was enacted to prevent.

-The proposal would penalize a very large portion of Virginia voters simply for being potential Republican voters.
+The proposal would penalize a very large portion of Virginia voters simply for being potential Republican supporters.
 The Democratic governor and legislative majority apparently rationalize unfairly disadvantaging these Virginians as an appropriate means to counter the unfairness imposed by gerrymanders on Democratic voters in other states.
-One might expect a state governor and legislature to put the rights and interests of their own constituents above national politics.[3]Notably, Spangenberger said she had no intention of redistricting during her gubernatorial campaign last year.
-The fact that they don’t shows how debased our current politics have become.
+One might expect a state governor to put the rights and interests of her own constituents above national politics.[3]Indeed, Ms. Spanberger said she had no intention of redistricting during her gubernatorial campaign last year.
+The fact that she did not shows how debased our current politics have become.
 It will only get worse as both parties continue their race to the bottom.

 In sum, the proposal is bad for Virginia and bad for our politics in general.
 While some may view gerrymandering as simply politics as usual, its fundamental purpose and effect is to undercut the constitutional right to vote by devaluing the votes of American citizens based on their disfavored political views.